Download 2019 Children's Tour as PDF (available early November! 2018 Tour below)

 Push on!
 Your tour is nearing the greatest point!
 Into TINSLEY GREEN, where Father Christmas makes his appearance and poses for pictures on the Father Christmas Stage at 1:00 daily ~ and don't miss the Punch & Judy Puppet Theatre.
 (Try not to encourage old Mr. Punch; he'll get into enough trouble all on his own!)
 Have some Mr. Punch's Pasta or a meat pie from Heritage Meat Pies and enjoy lunch while you watch a show.
 Create a gift by painting your own ceramic ornament at the Children's Painting Garden.
 Here you will also find fun with the Boot the Cat game; flip a chimney sweep into a chimney at Flip a Sweep; then pick up a paintbrush and help the Cards Paint the Roses Red so the Queen of Hearts doesn't see they planted the wrong color.
-See the spectacular Adventure Carousel and take a ride on your favorite animal.
+See the spectacular Adventure Carousel and take a ride on your favorite animal!
 Next door to the carousel is a garden where you can make and take home your own Fairy Houses.
 And don’t miss freshly baked warm cookies at Maclaren’s Cookies & Milk or a visit to B & P Confectionary & Toy Shoppe!

 Nearing your final destinations!
 Jog your merry way into PICKWICK PLACE, where you will find more eateries.
 Across the way, try your hand at the miraculous mechanical Candy Machine, where everyone wins a prize!
 Down BELLRINGER'S ROW you will find Nuyens Portraits, where you can pause to be skillfully sketched.
 Next door don’t miss the production of The Surprising Tale of Baron Munchausen & Mopsa the Fairy at the Victoria & Albert Theatre ~ enjoy a box of freshly-popped popcorn, and take any seat!